nippermh/nippermh/README.md

 Web Developer
 --------------------------

-*   🌍  I'm based in Coffs Harbour, NSW, Australia
+*   🌍  I'm based in Australia
 *   ✉️  You can contact me via Twitter.
 *   🤝  I'm open to collaborating on interesting projects as a developer or designer.
 *   ⚡  Always learning!